Two Bottom Lines and Four Tests

 Test One: Are we remembering that everyone has something to offer?

 Co-production is often thought about in terms of improving services.
 And services absolutely need to improve!
 But Edgar Cahn reminded us of the importance of ‘social capital’ and the need to invest in families, neighbourhoods and democracy.
 To invest in homes and communities, love and hope.
-So, Test Three reminds us to focus on better lives instead of better services.
-This means we create and sustain opportunities for people to connect and be human together, weaving together relationships and support - for all our futures.
+So, Test Four reminds us to focus on better lives instead of better services.
+This means we create and sustain opportunities for people to connect and be human together, weaving together relationships and support for all our futures.